 This is where it gets strange, since on most days, Los Angeles feels like the exact opposite of a moment in time and space, as if the Hollywood sign and the Griffith Observatory have always stared out at the stars as they do tonight.

 But as we’ve each suddenly appeared to cross paths at a certain intersection of time and space, at another intersection, we have to go our separate ways from one another.
-We also have to suddenly disappear, too, as if to go back to the untraceable time and space from where we came.
-Like everything else.
+We also have to suddenly disappear, too, as if to go back to the untraceable time and space from where we came, as everything else does.

 And while the death of a star may seem tragic, it’s also a marvelous spectacle to imagine.

-The death of a star is the birth of new worlds; and if it wasn’t for the stars that erupted across the skies before ours, we couldn’t be here now, in between clouds, meteors, and the countless other matter which makes up the galaxy we occupy, which itself lies in the midst of billions of other galaxies!
+The death of a star is the birth of new worlds; and if it wasn’t for the stars that erupted across the skies before ours, we couldn’t be here now, in between clouds, meteors, and the countless other matter which makes up the galaxy we occupy, which itself lies amid billions of other galaxies!

 Every street and boulevard, then, and every palm tree, and all the squirrels who burrow through them, and the people who adore them, all of us, whether we’re driving at 95 miles an hour, or waiting for the bus late at night, and whether we’re on our way to eat with our loved ones, or to rest our bodies after a long day at work — no matter what or where we are — we all have to go, and to keep going.